Hurlicane24/CSCI-447-Assignments/README.md

 Assignment 3: Implement a Neural Network.
 (Still need to add)

-Assignment 4: Implement Genetic Algorithm, Differential Evolution, and Particle Swarm Optimization (Still need to add)
+Assignment 4: Implement Genetic Algorithm, Differential Evolution, and Particle Swarm Optimization.
+(Still need to add)

 (PLEASE NOTE THAT ALL PROJECTS WERE COAUTHORED WITH https://github.com/Allingsen)